 Configure the positioning settings on the system web page to correctly receive the positioning data from the sensors.

 You have added the sensors to the receiver.

-Tip: A spreadsheet is available on Marport support website to help you complete this page: go to the Useful Resources page.
+Tip: A spreadsheet is available on the Useful Resources page of Marport support website to help you complete this page.